nyxnor/onionjuggler/README.md

 **WARNING: `do not trust this repo yet`, backup your hs keys in another location**

+*The TUI is not finished, still need to remove the arrays and make the script faster, beside adjusting the position of the dialog boxes.
+The CLI is stable now but need better error handling when using the `auth` command. *

 The goal is to manage services on the the tor configuration level, not the web server level.
 Also need to be as portable as possible, so the variables for paths are only contained inside onion.lib.

 ## Shells